Wednesday, 24 August 2011

 Thursday, 28 July 2011

-I was only needed to play dead in a special picture and then to share my ideas about "what do you think happens when we die?".
+For that art-installation, I only needed to look dead in some pictures and I had to share my ideas about the question: "what do you think happens when we die?".

 I love Certosa (the initial "C" is pronounced like the "ch" in church) cemetery.
 It has been a burying place for the dead for more than two thousand years.
 First it was an Etruscan cemetery, and then a Roman cemetery, and then over the past fifteen hundred years, as Bologna changed from a settlement and assumed the form of a city, Certosa has slowly grown bigger.

-In the medieval period (1300-1500 DC), people started making there monumental graves with sculptures.
+In the medieval period (1300-1500 DC), people started making monumental graves with sculptures in the Certosa Cemetery.
 Therefore, many areas of Certosa are like an open air museum, with hundreds of statues.
 The most common theme in this museum, as you can guess, is bereavement, with statues evoking feelings of loss, sadness and crying.
 However, there are many statues on the tombs of big and famous persons, that are more about power, wealth and vanity.

 Monumental graves in Certosa cemetery of Bologna, Italy - images by S. Deepak, 2011